OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-15.md

 ## Luke 15:24

-For this son of mine was dead and is alive again; he was lost and is found.’
+For this son of mine was as if dead and is alive again; he was lost and is found.’
 And they began to celebrate.

 ---